Student Accounts: Refunds

 - There is a two-week holding period for credits that result from an overpayment from a check or online payment of any kind

-- If the credit balance results from a Parent PLUS loan, a refund check will automatically be issued to the parent who took out the loan unless the parent has submitted written authorization to issue the check to the student.
+- If the credit balance results from a Parent PLUS loan, a refund check will be issued to the parent who took out the loan unless the parent has submitted written authorization to issue the refund to the student.
 Direct deposit is not currently available for refunds to parents

 - If the credit balance is a combination of the two, the refund will be prorated to both student and parent based on the percentage of Parent PLUS loan versus student aid unless the parent has submitted written authorization to issue the refund to the student

-- Please see the policy below for refunds for students with a monthly payment plan
+- Please see the policy below for refunds to students with a monthly payment plan

 - Receipt of a refund does not imply that all charges on the bill have been paid.
 Students are strongly encouraged to carefully review the charges, payments, and other activity on their account even if a refund has been issued